sunithabalan/100-Days-of-Code/README.md

 18. [Jugs for Three Write a program that receives a number on the input.
 If the number is a multiple of 3, it prints "Jugs".
 Otherwise, it prints the number.](Day18.md)
 19. [Digit in Number Read two inputs.
 The first input is a digit.
 The second input is a number.
 Is the digit present in the number?
 If yes, return True.
-If no, return False.](Day19.md)
+If no, return False.](Day19.md) 20.[JugsMugsPugsPlus and Reverse
+Write a program that receives a number on the input.
+It also should receive another value 'rev'  (either 0 or 1) on the input. ](Day20.md)